CatTanker/cnc_map_tool_guide/docs/winetricks.md

 BACK_PID=$!
 wait $BACK_PID
 ```
-Be warned, most mod updaters *Will Override This File* - Back it up to save you repeating this process later on.
+Be warned, most mod updaters **Will Override This File** - Back it up to save you repeating this process later on.

-Try launching the game again, and it should be a bit smoother.
+Try launching the game again, and it should be a bit smoother, meaning it is time to actually use [the renderers guide,](https://cc-resource-docs.readthedocs.io/rendererresources/)
-You may still notice some major artefacts/glitches when using the esc menu and returning to the game.
-Go into the client options and try all of the renderers in there, and hopefully (as with windows) one runs like a charm.
-For me, most tend to work (Default/CnC-DDraw), but TS-DDraw GDI fixes the esc menu breaking and lets me enter/exit between my game and other applications as I please.
-Check the Game Compatability section.